Changissnz/selfinterest/README.md

 they were supposed to adhere to as devoted students of the school.
-In the extreme cases, the practitioner aims for their self-empowerment, for power in excess by relativistic comparison, and the student after becoming a teacher also becomes more dogmatic, loyalty to the foundational principles that they were educated under.
+In the extreme cases, the practitioner aims for their self-empowerment, for power in excess by relativistic comparison, and the student after becoming a teacher also becomes more dogmatic, loyal to the foundational principles that they were educated under.

 # More on philosophies of self-interest #25